 Finding the right interim CEO or acting CEO who can step in quickly and take charge of the day-to-day running of the company is a critical first step in righting the listing ship.

-While it might be tempting to appoint a senior vice president or some other exec who knows the company, this is no time to test a first-time executive.
-It is far better to bring in an experienced CEO who knows how to take charge.
+When your CEO resigns, it might be tempting to appoint a board member, a senior vice president or some other exec who knows the company, to keep the seat warm while a permanent executive search takes place.
+But, this is no time to test a first-time executive who hasn’t navigated the instability that often comes with a big change at the C-suite.
+It is far better to bring in an experienced CEO who knows how to take charge and who is expert at stepping into periods of transition.

 2. Begin the Search for a Permanent Replacement